 Let me say emphatically, this is not a one-answer-fits-all question.
 There are a few do’s and don’ts, but no template that everyone can squeeze into.

-The first issue is that people often don’t want to talk about it until they are smack up against it – like now, December is here.
-But it’s much easier to contemplate in February, with the next occasion being months away.
+The first issue is that people often don’t want to talk about it until they are smack up against it – typically in December.
+But it’s much easier to contemplate in February, with the next occurrence being months away.

 Here are some questions to discuss: